Services

 • Crowdsourcing feedback.
 It’s good to check in with a few well-chosen people in your audience to get reactions about our work, but we should never try to please everyone.
 I prefer confident gut decisions over group-driven analysis.

 • Unlimited anything.
 Some places offer silly promises like unlimited rounds of revisions.
-That may appear to add value to the project, but I believe that constraints push us both to do our best work.
+That may appear to add value to the project, but constraints push us both to do our best work.

 • Putting junk into the world.
 If it’s not artful, thought provoking, useful, delicious or fun, it probably doesn’t need to exist.
 Let’s not add to the clutter!